 - Ground loop piping that connects to a heat pump.

-- Piping providing heating including geothermal, natural gas, propane and steam.
+- Piping that provides heating, including geothermal, natural gas, propane, and steam.

 - Power lines that provide electrical service to the dwelling or other structure.

 Service line coverage only costs a few dollars per month and covers lodging and other living expenses if your home becomes uninhabitable.
 This type of insurance has its own $500 deductible that’s separate from your homeowners insurance policy.
 The average claim payment is $5,000, with excavation being the largest cost associated with service line repair.